Radically Changing the Way Health Care is Delivered

 The main objectives of BRING O2 are to increase oxygen delivery capacity and access by:

-Overall, BRING O2 has unlocked over 9,100 cubic meters per day of oxygen capacity—enough medical oxygen to treat more than 83,000 patients per year.
-By the end of the project, BRING O2 will have repaired seven more pressure swing adsorption (PSA) plants, installed and commissioned two new PSA plants, installed piping to deliver oxygen to more than 800 hospital beds, and continued to foster strong regional networks to deliver oxygen to hospitals without production plants.
+Overall, BRING O2 has unlocked over 14,000 cubic meters per day of oxygen capacity—enough medical oxygen to treat more than 125,000 patients per year.
+By the end of the project, BRING O2 will have installed and commissioned another PSA plant, installed piping to deliver oxygen to more than 800 hospital beds, and continued to foster strong regional networks to deliver oxygen to hospitals without production plants.

 Modernizing hospital oxygen hundreds of miles from the nearest paved road is indeed a tough challenge.
 It requires strengthening an entire system of care - a PIH specialty - and involves investment in delivery, logistics, maintenance, piping, training for clinicians, and more.
 Already, BRING O2 has improved local biomedical and clinical capacity and strengthened entire oxygen ecosystems, from plant to patient, saving lives during COVID-19 surges, new emerging pandemics, and beyond.